New York state laws and Fort Drum regulations of special interest to Soldiers and families

 New York Vehicle and Traffic laws do not have legislation regulating in-line skates, roller skates and skateboards.
 New York State Police use pedestrian guidelines.
 Skaters should skate facing traffic and should not interfere with the flow of traffic.
 Watertown City Police enforce a city code that restricts use of skates on sidewalks.

-On Fort Drum, Directorate of Emergency Services, Law Enforcement Division enforce Regulation 190-2, which restricts use of roller skates and skateboards to unoccupied sidewalks, pathways, outdoor tennis and basketball courts, and unoccupied parking lots (behind Magrath Gym).
+On Fort Drum, the Directorate of Emergency Services, Law Enforcement Division enforces Regulation 190-5, which restricts use of roller skates and skateboards to unoccupied sidewalks, pathways, outdoor tennis and basketball courts, and unoccupied parking lots (behind Magrath Gym).

 Fort Drum Regulation 420-3, Fort Drum Hunting, Fishing, Trapping and Camping and Supplement to Army Regulation 210-9, outline the use of snowmobiles, trail bikes, and all-terrain vehicles (ATVs).